kdinev/EpsilonJS/README.md

  * Negative values (-)
  * Brackets (())

 The epsilon expression parser handles DOM formula references as well.
 The epsilon expression parser will evaluate all elements containing a `data-formula` attribute.
 In order to get the DOM evaluated the global `epsilon()` method needs to be called after loading the DOM.
 The references need to be like excel cells (e.g. `A10`, `C2`) and will be looked-up by `id` and by `data-formula-ref` attribute if not found by `id`.
+The referenced elements can contain and formula and epsilon will evaluate them according to their `data-formula`.
+Circular references are not handled at this point and will result in out of stack space exception.

 Example: